umm-csci-3403-fall-2019/pre-lab-2-c-programming-ColtDahl/leak_report.md

 ==31221==    by 0x4011F8: strip (check_whitespace.c:41)
 ==31221==    by 0x401264: is_clean (check_whitespace.c:62)
 ==31221==    by 0x4012EC: main (check_whitespace.c:88)
 7 allocations and 1 free, with the allocation problem seeming to start on character 41.
+We track down the memory allocation from main, through is_clean, and see that "result" is being allocated some memory through a calloc() operation.
+We see that "result" is passed up from the "strip" command being called, and after "is_cleaned", is never called again, so we are free to deallocate the memory.